 Take a look at the wiki entry for more information on PageRank.

 Domain authority is a ranking metric used by major marketing firm Moz to determine the authority of a particular website based on its age, size and the amount of trust associated with it.
 It is a score given out of 100.

 Moz Open Site Explorer

 Domain authority has nothing to do with content relevance or anchor text, but it is still a useful attribute to consider when looking for link building opportunities.

 One of the most defining factors in what makes a good backlink is how the content relates to your own.

-Links should exist for human readers and not for the search engines, so having backlink on a website that is completely irrelevant, will not benefit your website much, and at worse may even be a red flag to Google as a sign of breaching their strict webmaster guidelines.
+Links should exist for human readers and not for the search engines, so having a backlink on a website that is completely irrelevant, will not benefit your website much, and at worse may even be a red flag to Google as a sign of breaching their strict webmaster guidelines.

-Google has stated that domain age is a small ranking factor, however it is not particularly important with regards to link building.
+Google has stated that domain age is a small ranking factor, however, it is not particularly important with regards to link building.